How to Create Elementor Password-Protected Page In 5 Simple Steps?

 Step 1: Download, Install & Activate The Plus Addons

-• First, you’ll need to download the pro version.
+- First, you’ll need to download the pro version.
 Yes, you heard that right.
-The password protected feature isn’t available in the free version.
+The password-protected feature isn’t available in the free version.

-• So, to get the pro version; Click on this special link & use code: KULDEEP10 to Get 10% OFF on annual plans & 20% renewal discount.
+- So, to get the pro version; Click on this special link & use the code:

-• Next up, download the pro version, Install & activate The Plus Addons on your WordPress site.
+KULDEEP10 to Get 10% OFF on annual plans & 20% renewal discount. - Next up, download the pro version and install & activate The Plus Addons on your WordPress site.

 Step 2: Setup your Page

-• Start by creating a new page in WordPress, go to Dashboard > Pages > Add New.
-Give your page a snappy title.
+- Start by creating a new page in WordPress, go to Dashboard > Pages > Add New.

 Step 3: Use The Protected Content Widget

-• Open your page in Elementor.
+- Open your page in Elementor.

 Step 4: Customize The Style